ncmartin108/sqlBD_ABC_media/README.txt

 		* Check that the required constraints are implemented.

 Nasley C-M:
-	* Create and share SQL documents repository.
+	* Create and share SQL documents repository on GitHub.
 	* Write DDL statements to create 5 tables and constraints for crtdb.sql using the description of the schema.
 	* Review the DDL statements of the remaining 10 tables created by other team members